 When you work from home without kids, you usually have your meal breaks and maybe a few short breaks in between to stretch or check your private mails.

-When you have kids around, you should plan in more breaks.
+When you have kids around, you should plan for more breaks.
 Your kids won’t understand that they need to leave you alone so you can work.
 You are at home and available so they want attention.

-So besides breakfast and lunch, plan in some more breaks for a little playtime.
+So besides breakfast and lunch, plan some more breaks for a little playtime.
 “We can play now for half an hour, after that, I go back to work for two hours and after that, we can play again.”
 That gives them something to look forward to and doesn’t leave them hanging alone for too long.